On the quantitative isoperimetric inequality in the plane with the barycentric distance: Minimization of within the class of compact connected sets

-where $S$ denotes the stadium of Theorem \ref{AFNthm}.
+where $S$ denotes the stadium introduced in Theorem \ref{AFNthm}.
 Since $\lambda_0(E)\leq 2$ for any set $E$, we get

 Therefore the sets $K_n$ are all contained in a fixed ball, since they are connected and their perimeter is uniformly bounded.
-Theorem \ref{Blaschke} gives us the existence of a connected compact set towards which $K_n$ converges in the Hausdorff metric.
-Now, there can be two possibilities: \begin{enumerate} \item $K_n$ converges to a ball $B$ in the Hausdorff metric; \item $K_n$ converges to a set $K$ different from a ball in the Hausdorff metric. \end{enumerate} In both cases we are going to prove that $\displaystyle\liminf\limits_{n\to \infty} \frac{\delta(K_n)}{\lambda_0^2(K_n)}>0$.
-This will imply our result.
+Theorem \ref{Blaschke} gives us the existence of a connected compact set $K$ towards which $K_n$ converges in the Hausdorff metric. \\ There exists a set $\hat{K}$ such that $\chi_{K_n}\to \chi_{\hat{K}}$ in $L^1$ and $|\hat{K}|=\pi$, by Proposition \ref{cptL^1} and Remark \ref{DeGiorgi-Minkowski}.
+We are going to prove that $\hat{K}=K$ (we note that the only Hausdorff convergence does not guarantee that $|{K}|=\pi$). \\ By point (3) in Proposition \ref{prophp} applied to $K_n^c$ et $K^c$, we have